 Dear Friend of Montana Audubon,

-The holidays are fitting times to celebrate the bounty of our land and what it provides us all.
-It’s also a time to celebrate one another, the people in our lives who make a difference each and every day.
 Without you, Montana Audubon would not be able to succeed at the vital conservation work we do.
 We are grateful for your involvement, and we work very hard to put each dollar of every gift to work for successful conservation in Montana.
 Thank you.

 Because of your involvement, we are able to accomplish so much.

 Today, we are confronted with increasingly complex challenges, from funding threats to climate change, habitat loss and pollution.
 The recent “three billion birds study,” in the journal Science, indicated that we’ve lost that number of birds since 1970.
 But the good news is that most of these losses can be reversed through the aggressive conservation efforts of Montana Audubon and our partners.

 Here’s how we plan to do so, with your continued involvement and support:

 Support from you is critical, now more than ever.

 Please support Montana Audubon with a tax-deductible gift that is personally meaningful to you.
 Play a large part in bird and habitat conservation in Montana through your generous gift.